muarshad01/Quran_Topics/Quran_Topics/Allah/allah_ka_fazl.md

 #### [How to Become Worthy of Allah’s Mercy | SSA Shah](https://www.youtube.com/watch?v=vuME46hso-M)
 * My attitude with khalq-e-khuda will get better and improve
 * I'll become desirable in people
-* My old jobs will get done automatically
+* My all jobs will get done automatically

 ***